Synchronize Files Preserving Remote Ownership and Permissions with rsync

 Here:

-• -a (archive mode) ensures that rsync recurses into directories, preserves symlinks, and retains permissions, modification times, groups, and special files.
+• -a (archive mode) ensures that rsync recurses into directories and preserves symlinks, permissions, modification times, owner, group, and special files.

 • -v (verbose) provides detailed output of the transfer process.